IMPLICATIONS INTERNATIONAL BUSINESS OF TRUMP’S PLANS TO PUT AMERICA FIRST

 USA 🇺🇲 -EUROPEAN UNION 🇪🇺

 Trump has stated that the US has been treated unfairly by the European Union when it comes to trade.
-As he has been vocal about the tariffs that have been imposed by the Union are unbalanced by comparing them to the American ones.
+He has been vocal about the tariffs imposed by the EU, arguing that they are unbalanced when compared to American ones.
 The current major tariffs set between them are:

-• A 3.5% tariff from the EU to US and 2.7% from the US to EU on average of exports of goods, with higher tariffs on steel at 25% and aluminum at 10%.
+• A 3.5% tariff from the EU to the US and 2.7% from the US to the EU on average for exports of goods, with higher tariffs on steel at 25% and aluminum at 10%.

-• The US implements tariffs on Aircrafts of 10% and on agriculture goods up to 25% which has generated tensions
+• The US implements tariffs on aircraft (10%) and agricultural goods (up to 25%), which has generated tensions.

-• As part of the aircraft subsidy conflict, the US imposed 25% tariffs on various EU agricultural products, including: Cheese, Wine, Olive oil, Pork
+• As part of the aircraft subsidy conflict, the US imposed 25% tariffs on various EU agricultural products, including cheese, wine, olive oil, and pork.

-Matching Foreign Tariff Rates: The administration plans to impose tariffs equivalent to those that U.S. products face abroad.
-This means if a European country imposes a 15% tariff on a U.S. product, the U.S. would reciprocate with a 15% tariff on similar European goods.
+• Matching Foreign Tariff Rates: The administration is advancing its plan to mirror foreign tariffs.
+If a European country imposes a 15% tariff on a U.S. product, the U.S. will apply the same rate on similar European goods.

-New Agency for Tariff Collection: Trump has announced the creation of the External Revenue Service, a proposed U.S. government department dedicated to collecting tariffs, duties, and other revenues from foreign sources.
+• New Tariff Collection Agency: Trump has announced the creation of the External Revenue Service, a new U.S. government department dedicated to collecting tariffs, duties, and foreign trade revenues.

 USA 🇺🇲 – CANADA 🇨🇦 – MEXICO 🇲🇽